D-E-F-E-A-T/VictText/README.md

 # VictText
 _ _ _
 ```
-The VicText project is a text editor developed in Java, with the purpose of accrediting the subject of POO
+The VicText project is a text editor developed in Java
-taught at the Icep University
 ```
 _ _ _